MichaelMcCool/Unifi/README.md

     Connect-UnifiController -ControllerURL $Controller -credentials $Credentials

 *Note: After the initial connection, the module will automatically refresh the connection as needed.*
+*Note: The module now supports Unifi 2FA, however, you will be prompted for 2FA any time the credentials need to be refreshed.*

 To end the session and disconnect from the controller: